Benefits of Rebounding Exercises – Introduction

 Trampoline rebounding performed in conjunction with a low-calorie diet can help you lose weight and keep it off, especially if you have a mini-trampoline at home so you can use it every day.

-Even a few minutes of this high-impact exercise is very beneficial.
+Even a few minutes of this low-impact exercise is very beneficial.

 This Mini-Trampoline Workout Burns 1,000 Calories